MicrosoftDocs/m365copilot-docs/docs/rai-validation.md

 ## Resolve validation failures

-If your agent fails one of these validation checks, you'll be prompted to review your agent for violations.
-Review the name, description, and instructions for your agent and try to publish it again.
+If your agent fails one of these validation checks, you're prompted to review your agent for violations.
+Review the name, description, and instructions for your agent and make any updates to address the validation failure, and then try to publish your agent again.

 ## Related content